 Monstera leaves can get sunburned if exposed to too much direct sunlight.
 The affected leaves may have discolored, browned, or bleached leaf tips.
 Leaf wilting and drooping can be caused by bone-dry soil.
 You can prevent this by removing sunburned leaves and keeping your Monstera away from direct sunlight.

 Signs that there is too little light:

-Monsteras love bright light indirect light.
-They will tolerate living in low-light, but it will grow very slowly and possibly very leggy, and the leaves will have little to no holes or slits in them.
+Monsteras love bright but indirect light.
+They will tolerate living in low light, but they will grow very slowly and possibly very leggy, and the leaves will have little to no holes or slits in them.
 Remember to rotate it every so often to get light on all sides.
 During the winter and fall, I use a plant light to supplement less sunlight to keep my Monsteras happy.